 Major: Radiation Therapy Technology (RTT)

 Future PlansI recently accepted an offer at New York Presbyterian - Columbia University Irving Medical Center, where I will begin work as a radiation therapist.
-In the next couple of years I plan to pursue a master’s degree and teach, within my field, at Manhattan College.
+In the next couple of years I plan to pursue a master’s degree and teach, within my field, at Manhattan University.

 What drew your interest to the School of Continuing & Professional Studies and radiation therapy?

 During my senior year of high school, I knew I wanted to pursue a medical profession after taking a sports medicine course at BOCES.
 One of my close friends suggested I become a radiologic technologist.
-I took her advice and started looking up colleges and programs within the radiological sciences, which is how I stumbled upon Manhattan College's radiation therapy technology major.
+I took her advice and started looking up colleges and programs within the radiological sciences, which is how I stumbled upon Manhattan University's radiation therapy technology major.
 The goal of radiation therapy is to deliver a concentrated amount of radiation to a patient's tumor to shrink, eradicate or relieve symptoms.
 Some people call radiation therapy the “hidden gem” in healthcare.
-I was drawn to Manhattan College because it was relatively close to home, located in the city (which broadened the clinic options) and is the definition of a nice, tight-knit community.
+I was drawn to Manhattan University because it was relatively close to home, located in the city (which broadened the clinic options) and is the definition of a nice, tight-knit community.

-The Manhattan College community, especially my program director, Kayla Valentino, and clinical coordinator, Sara Silverstein, provided me with the tools and support I needed in order to succeed academically, professionally and personally.
+The Manhattan University community, especially my program director, Kayla Valentino, and clinical coordinator, Sara Silverstein, provided me with the tools and support I needed in order to succeed academically, professionally and personally.
 I also found a lot of personal inspiration while tutoring the underclassmen in the program.
 I enjoyed meeting each student and getting to know them both as students and future radiation therapists.